 "Thought I'd be used to this by now," said Rose as she began to recover.
 She looked at the door and said, "Where do you think we landed?"

 The Doctor grinned his spectacular grin and said enticingly, "Want to go see where?"

 The Doctor nodded excitedly and said, "Shall we?"

 Rose looked around and saw patterns of a circular shape on the ground.
-She turned to the Doctor and said, "It looks like sort of a landing site."
+"It looks like sort of a landing site."

 Rose nodded slowly and looking around, said thoughtfully, "Where is everyone?"

 "I dunno," the Doctor said, spinning around so that his back was to Rose.
 "I'm going to go look around."